CRAWFORD COUNTY FAIR

 Towing & Transporting

 Towing and transporting DEMOLITION DERBY cars and trucks to and from the fairgrounds must meet highway safety codes.
-This is including: proper lighting controls, safety chains, tow bars, towing trailers, etc.
+This includes: proper lighting controls, safety chains, tow bars, towing trailers, etc.

 Running for ALL CLASSES